 After an incredible week exploring Central Mongolia in the sun and snow, it was time to head south to visit the famous Gobi Desert.
 If you’re expecting nothing but endless sand dunes you’ll be disappointed, but once you realise how much this vast and almost completely deserted part of the country has to offer you’ll be blown away.

-I joined a 15 day tour from Ulaanbaatar through Golden Gobi for $535 and our second week was spent in the Southern and Middle Gobi provinces.
+I joined a 15-day tour from Ulaanbaatar through Golden Gobi for $535 and our second week was spent in the Southern and Middle Gobi provinces.
 Say hello to The Horselords!
 Jay, Marsha (Mongolia’s best driver), João, Steve, myself, Sebastian, our wonderful guide Jarra, and Antoine.

 After a great night in the ancient capital of Kharakhorum (we had showers and electricity for the first time since leaving UB) it was a very long and awfully bumpy 210km drive south, following the faintest tracks into literally the middle of nowhere.
 It seemed like we would drive forever until we finally reached our destination, a small family ger that we camped outside of, very nervously listening to the dogs barking at what was probably a wolf prowling the edge of the camp.
 At least we had vodka to help us sleep.

 The next morning we packed down our camp and set off for the ruins of Ongiin Khiid.
 It was once the largest monastery in Mongolia and home to a thousand monks before it was destroyed in the 1927 communist purges.
-When the Cold War ended the monks slowly began to return, built a small temple and a tiny museum full of artifacts found in the ruins.
+When the Cold War ended the monks slowly began to return, built a small temple and a tiny museum full of artefacts found in the ruins.
 We climbed to the top of the hill and the view was stunning.

 Bayanzag (Flaming Cliffs)

-After an hour at Ongiin Khiid we hit the “road” again for another 170km.
+After an hour at Ongiin Khiid, we hit the “road” again for another 170km.
 The landscape slowly changed from rolling steppe to the orange cliffs of Bayanzag, named the Flaming Cliffs because of their colour at sunset.
 We spent a few hours climbing the cliffs, waiting for sunset and it lived up to the name.
 Our ger camp was a nice one and I was finally sober enough to get a decent star shot!
-There’s not many places darker than the Gobi Desert.
+There are not many places darker than the Gobi Desert.

 It’s a very long (and of course bumpy) detour from the Flaming Cliffs to the Singing Dunes, but don’t even think about skipping them.
 We got to ride the two-humped camels which was hilarious, anyone who can stay on a running camel deserves a gold medal.